lyz-code/blue-book/docs/fastapi.md

     package, look at the [deploy section](#other-project-structures) if you feel lost.

+## Resolve the 307 error

+Probably you've introduced an ending `/` to the endpoint, so instead of asking for `/my/endpoint` you tried to do `/my/endpoint/`.

 # Logging

 By default the [application log messages are not shown in the uvicorn